Towards Global Optimality for Practical Average Reward Reinforcement Learning without Mixing Time Oracles: Global Convergence Analysis

-As a preliminary proof-of-concept experiment to show the advantage of MAC over PPGAE with a relatively small training sample budget.
-We consider a $5$-by-$5$ sparse gridworld environment.
+As a preliminary proof-of-concept experiment to show the advantage of MAC over PPGAE, Vanilla AC, and REINFORCE, we consider a $15$-by-$15$ sparse gridworld environment.
 The agent tries to from the top left to bottom right corner.
 The agent receives a reward of $+1$ if goal is reached and $+0$ else.
-The episode ends when the agent either reaches the goal or hits a limit of $25$ samples.
-We report a moving average success rate over $5$ trials with $95\%$ confidence intervals in Figure \ref{fig:experiments}.
-We can see that MAC has a higher success rate and can more consistently reach the goal than PPGAE in the few number of steps per episode.
+The episode ends when the agent either reaches the goal or hits a limit of $200$ samples.
+We report a moving average success rate over $100$ trials with $95\%$ confidence intervals in Figure \ref{fig:experiments}.
+We can see that MAC has a higher success rate and can more consistently reach the goal than the baselines.